-The level of finish in your new home, room sizes, quality of fixtures and fittings and cladding options will also have an impact on your m2.
+The level of finish in your new home, room sizes, quality of fixtures and fittings and cladding options will also have an impact on your cost per square metre.
 It's important to consider all factors and ensure you get an accurate quote for your build, rather than an estimate based solely on the square meterage.
-We know that price is important to you and offer our experience and expertise to work with you to plan your build to best fit your style, site and budget.
+We know that price is important to you and offer our experience and expertise, working with you to plan your build to best fit your style, site and budget.